 - Submit your complaint (Day 0).
 Your complaint is then submitted through the NAF or WIPO.
 The provider will review the complaint for compliance with the UDRP rules.

-- Complaint forwarded to current domain holder (Day 3).
-If the complaint is compliant, it will be sent to the current domain holder (Respondent) via the contact details on the Whois Database.
+- Complaint is forwarded to the current domain holder (Day 3).
+If the complaint is compliant with UDRP policy rules, it will be sent to the current domain holder (Respondent) via the contact details on the Whois Database.
 They have 20 days to respond to your complaint.

 - Registrar notified (Day 3).
 The Registrar in question is also notified of the complaint.